pauldmccarthy/fsleyes/README.rst

 <requirements.txt>`_.

-Some extra dependencies, which provide additional functionality, are listed in `requirements-extras.txt <requirements-extras.txt>`_.
+Some extra dependencies, which provide additional functionality, are listed in `requirements-extras.txt <requirements-extras.txt>`_ and `requirements-notebook.txt <requirements-notebook.txt>`_.

+Dependencies for running tests and building the documentation are listed in `requirements-dev.txt <requirements-dev.txt>`_.

 Being an OpenGL application, FSLeyes can only be used on computers with